Gajol/ApplicationArchitecture/ARA/ARA-Patterns.md

 Patterns are known, proven solutions.
 Patterns help us communicate architecture and design to each other.

 Drive strategy with patterns.

+Patterns are used at different layers and perspectives; such as:

 - application architecture patterns
 - software design patterns : Decorator, Factory, Visitor, Pub/Sub, ..
 - user experience patterns